-We know that teaching phonics to our early readers in a systematic approach is a vital part in developing fluent readers.
-Throughout Early Years and KS1, children are taught daily phonics, using Letters and Sounds, with further daily opportunities for continued phonics and spelling learning in Key Stage Two.
-Home reading supports learning in phonics and is also imperative to ensuring children are making progress and sharing their enjoyment of reading with family members.
+We know that teaching phonics to our early readers in a systematic approach is vital.
+Throughout Early Years and KS1, children are taught daily phonics, using Letters and Sounds, with phonics, spelling and grammar continuing into Key Stage Two.
+Home reading supports learning in phonics and is also imperative to ensuring children are making progress, and sharing their enjoyment of reading with family members.

-Our vision is to create awe, wonder and imagination; bringing reading to life through drama, music and performance.
+Our vision is to create awe and wonder; bringing reading to life through drama, music and performance.
 These skills develop our pupils into effective communicators with the ability to articulate ideas and opinions; listen to the thoughts and ideas of others, embedding mutual respect, self-esteem and identity.

 The skills acquired through reading, speaking and listening pave the way for motivated, enthusiastic writers.
 At Priors Wood, we ensure our pupils experience hands-on, creative learning, giving their writing a purpose and ensuring that all children are moved to write.
-We do this by providing our writers with diverse opportunities to write in a range of genres and for different audiences.
 They become inspired by existing authors, speakers and voices along the way.
 The children are given the resources needed to respond and explore; write freely; reflect and edit; re-draft and publish their writing; all while allowing them to write with flair, passion and chances to find their writer’s voice.